 Susan Delson is an arts journalist and film historian based in New York City.
-Her books include Dudley Murphy, Hollywood Wild Card (University of Minnesota Press, 2006), Ai Weiwei: Circle of Animals (Prestel, 2011), and the forthcoming Soundies and the Changing Image of Black Americans on Screen: One Dime at a Time, publishing in late 2021 by Indiana University Press.
+Her books include Dudley Murphy, Hollywood Wild Card (University of Minnesota Press, 2006), Ai Weiwei: Circle of Animals (Prestel, 2011), and Soundies and the Changing Image of Black Americans on Screen: One Dime at a Time, published in late 2021 by Indiana University Press.

 The intersection of film and art is one of Delson’s longtime interests.
 A former film programmer at the Metropolitan Museum of Art, she has written and lectured on such topics as the making of Ballet mécanique, the influence of silent film on the art of René Magritte, and photographer Helen Levitt as a cinéaste.
 She taught for several years in the Museum Studies program at New York University.